MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance.md

 The choice of whether to redirect remains with the app.

 The [AppInstance](AppInstance.md) class is intended to be used in the `Main` method of the app.
-If this class is used later, the property values may be `Null`, and the methods may fail.
+If this class is used later, the property values may be `NULL`, and the methods may fail.

 This class can only be used from an app that has opted in to multi-instancing.
 Specify the _SupportsMultipleInstances_ attribute on the **Application** element in the manifest for the app.